 Q: Thom, how have you helped others in their research with DBS, similar to Doug with saliva?

 Thom: I have a lot of colleagues who are interested in collecting DBS samples, but they are having a hard time finding a lab that can do the analyses.
 Clinical labs work almost exclusively with serum or plasma, and commercial DBS testing focuses primarily on newborn screening and a handful of consumer tests.
 It has been a challenge for the research community to access infrastructure to support the collection and analysis of DBS samples.
-To help bridge this gap I have consulted with many colleagues on protocols for DBS sample collection, shipping, and storage.
+To help bridge this gap, I have consulted with many colleagues on protocols for DBS sample collection, shipping, and storage.
 In my lab we have validated multiple protocols for use with DBS samples and analyzed thousands of samples for my own research, and for projects with collaborators.

 Doug: By handling the operational aspects of sample processing, we’ve allowed scientists to focus more on their research rather than logistics.
 This operational efficiency is like a soccer team where each player focuses on what they do best.